 You might be wondering what Teddy Roosevelt and football have to do with omnichannel retail.
 Honestly, very little.
 What is applicable to this discussion is the necessary changes that coaches and players had to make.
 Instead of a small area that determined success, now threats and opportunities were everywhere.
 Rather than brute force, an understanding of the total contribution of the team was required to keep up.
 Things happened more quickly, there were more options, and the old playbook went out the window.
 When the game changes, so does the way we need to think about and drive success.

-Same store sales aren’t the best indicator of growth anymore.
+Same-store sales aren’t the best indicator of growth anymore.
 We live in an omnichannel world and it’s time to embrace it.
-Consumers want to purchase goods online, be engaged on social media, and they see the retail location as a component of the process, not the finish line.
-If you are driving same store gains at the expense of growth in other channels, that short-term success could become long-term surrender.
+Consumers want to purchase goods online, be engaged on social media, and see the retail location as a component of the process, not the finish line.
+If you are driving same-store gains at the expense of growth in other channels, that short-term success could become long-term surrender.

 Developing an Eco-System

 Omnichannel retail is about an evolution in the supply chain to fulfill retail sales.
 Consumers do not think about the shopping experience in the segmented way that many companies still build their strategies.
 The interconnected customer experience is the 100,000 ft view required to understand how to measure and drive success in the new retail marketplace.
 The lines are becoming blurrier and strategies for growth must become more holistic as a response.

 The message is clear.
 Shoppers expect an ecosystem that allows them to shop between platforms seamlessly.
 More importantly, gauging the impact and value of individual channels is becoming more difficult.
 How should you manage multiple channels when your overall revenue is going up inside of a geography?
 Developing an ecosystem inside of the new retail landscape is a process that starts with the supply chain, continues through multiple channels, and leverages one unified message and pricing methodology to drive a seamless customer experience.